Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Therefore, the phytotherapy of eczema and dermatitis demands:

-• Local applications as lotions, compresses, and poultices.
+• Local applications such as lotions, compresses, and poultices.

 • Internal treatment consists of depurative herbs such as pansy or the white birch tree and plants that promote liver functions, such as dandelion and fumitory.